-Heroin is sold in large quantities as party drugs and spreading its use even more and faster, a situation that has gotten so bad that the drug has been listed as a Schedule I substance under the Controlled Substances Act, meaning you can do time for illegal possession.
-Heroin, scientific name diacetylmorphine, is made from morphine as the name implies which is a naturally occurring substance.
+Heroin is sold in large quantities as a party drug.
+Its use has been spreading so much and so fast, a situation that has gotten so bad, that the drug has been listed as a Schedule I substance under the Controlled Substances Act, meaning that you can do time for illegal possession.
+Heroin, the scientific name of which is diacetylmorphine, is made from morphine, as the name implies, which is a naturally occurring substance.

 What Does Heroin Look Like?